-According to the U.S. Department of Labor, the demand for writers and authors is expected to grow 6 percent from 2010 to 2020.
+According to the U.S. Department of Labor, the demand for writers and authors is expected to grow 6% from 2010 to 2020.

 Writing is a skill that requires no prior formal experience.
 If you wanted to, you could take on your first client today.
 All you need is an internet connection.

 If freelance writing sounds like something you’d like to try, check out six-figure freelancer and award-winning personal finance writer Holly Johnson’s free workshop: How to Build a Six-Figure Writing Career.

 #19 — Get paid to drive, earn tips, and work when you want

 If you’re trying to make money outside of your job, one of the easiest ways is to get paid for driving people around.

-By signing up to become a driver for a company like Lyft, you have the flexibility to work whenever you want.
+By signing up to become a driver for a company like Uber, you have the flexibility to work whenever you want.
 Plus, you can decide to only work when demand is really high in order to maximize your earnings.

 #20 — Become an affiliate marketer

 Affiliate marketing is a great way to make money online.

 If you’re not familiar with the concept, affiliate marketers get paid to refer people to products or services.
-For example, the above-mentioned site Ebates pays you $25 for every friend you refer.
+For example, the above-mentioned site Rakuten pays you $25 for every friend you refer.